Fengli: Overview

-The beast is identified the colugo as according to one hypothesis, a palm civet or a slow loris have been suggested by others.
+The beast lore could have been based on actual fauna; the fengli may in fact have been the colugo according to one hypothesis, or a palm civet or a slow loris according to others.

 The fengli has a number of lore attached to it.
-It is said to carry a magical wand, or a broken stalk of grass, which merely by pointing to the prey can cause it to fall from a tree (cf. §hunting wand).
-It is also said to die easily by striking, but this is feigned death, and it will revive momentarily upon receiving wind upon it.
+It is said to carry a magical wand (or a broken stalk of grass), which when pointed at a prey can cause it to fall off a tree (cf. §hunting wand).
+It is also said to die easily by striking, but such death is feigned, and it will revive momentarily upon receiving wind upon it.
 It is supposedly immune to cutting by blade, or burning by fire.
 But plugging its nose with the sweet flag (root portion) was considered lethal to it.
-Otherwise, only by rupturing its brain and breaking its bones can it be killed completely.
+Otherwise, only by rupturing its brain and breaking its bones could it be killed completely.

 Its urine purportedly was effective against leprosy, according to the old Chinese pharmacopoeia.

 The jiqu (狤𤟎 (jí qū)), which reputedly ate perfume (Indian frankincense, or mastic) was described as a separate beast in the original source, but has been equated with the fengli by the Bencao gangmu.